yadaguru/yadaguru-app/README.md

 ##The Excel File
 The Excel file found at the root of this folder contains all of the date reminders and messages for the generated reminders.

+##Seed.js
+The seed.js file can be used to see a local mongodb instance.
+The process will remove any entries in the collections before seeding them with data.
+To run the file use `node seed.js`.
+There are optional arguments:
+ * `<seedFolder>` Defaults to `seeds`.
+Allows the selection of a folder that holds the seed .json files.
+ * `--dbname <name>` Defaults to `yadaguru`.
+Allows the choice of local db to utilize, recommended to leave as default.
+ * `--adminuser <user>` Defaults to `yada`.
+Allows you to define admin username for login.
+ * `--adminpass <pass>` Defaults to `guru`.
+Allows you to define admin password for login.

+To add new seed files it is required that the files name matches the mongoose model.
+For example `mongoose.model('TestDate', testDateSchema)` the seed file should be named `TestDate.json`.